 Knowing Only What I Am Being Told

-Some readings are crystal clear, while others are more challenging to figure out the message.
+Some communications are crystal clear, while others are more challenging to figure out the message.
 I can only see what I am being told.

 One time, I was trying to locate a missing dog.
 I asked her to show me where she was.
 All I saw was woods, but nothing else.
 I then asked her to show me the route she took to get there - hoping for something recognizable I could tell her owner.
 That dog then showed me a back road with fields around it.
 Nothing else.
 I never did see any good landmark and it was very frustrating!